4 February 2018 | manfromplanetx

 The exceptional film explores the lives of two such children, sister & brother Kiku and Isamu, orphaned they live with their grandmother, each has a different black GI father.

 The multi layered tale touches on race, culture and identity.
-Outstanding performances, the characterisations impart a tremendous humanistic dimension.
+Outstanding performances, the characterisations portray a tremendous humanistic dimension.
 Wise grandmother Tanie Kitabayashi is worldly wise, pragmatic, and in her only ever film appearance?
 Emiko Takahashi as Kiku gives a sincere, moving and spirited account.

 The touching drama has a positive tone and is forward thinking.
-Each scene builds upon the last, deeply engaging its audience, the progressive story is not impeded by dwelling on the negatives or self pity.
+Each scene builds upon the last, deeply engaging , the progressive story is not impeded by dwelling on the negatives or self pity.
 The future now holds confronting social challenges for coming of age Kiku and her brother.
 Under pressure from outsiders and community, difficult decisions must be faced...

 Winner of the 10th Blue Ribbon Awards 1959